-1. Ofsted expects anyone employed, engaged by or working on behalf of the organisation to conduct themselves with or exhibit:
+- 1. Ofsted expects anyone employed, engaged by or working on behalf of the organisation to conduct themselves with or exhibit:

 - integrity

 - selflessness

 - accountability

 - openness

 - honesty

 - objectivity

 - impartiality, and

 - leadership.

-2. Those who work on behalf of Ofsted must not put themselves in a position where previous employment, personal relationships or private interests conflict, or could be perceived to conflict, with these values.
+- 2. Those who work on behalf of Ofsted must not put themselves in a position where previous or current employment, personal relationships or private interests conflict, or could be perceived to conflict, with these values.
 Ofsted's approach to all potential conflicts, whether real or perceived, is to:

-- always disclose
+- always disclose at the earliest opportunity

 - agree arrangements to manage the conflict

 - prohibit activity when necessary.

 - 3. Properly managed, individuals with declared personal interests should be able to conduct their business without restriction, particularly when they use their time and talents for the benefit of the community.
-However, any conflict, whether real or perceived, that is not managed appropriately can severely jeopardise individual reputation as well as Ofsted's public standing and trust in our judgements Therefore, all those in scope of this policy and procedure must uphold their professional obligation to declare any potential conflict of interest and adhere to any conditions or measures put in place.
+However, any conflict, whether real or perceived, that is not managed appropriately can severely jeopardise individual reputation as well as Ofsted's public standing and trust in our judgements.
+Therefore, all those in scope of this policy and procedure must uphold their professional obligation to declare any potential conflict of interest immediately and adhere to any conditions or measures put in place to manage this.